redis/redis-doc/topics/functions-intro.md

 Every function belongs to a single library, and any given library can consist of multiple functions.
 The library's contents are immutable, and selective updates of its functions aren't allowed.
 Instead, libraries are updated as a whole with all of their functions together in one operation.
-This allows calling functions from other functions within the same library.
+This allows calling functions from other functions within the same library, or sharing code between functions by using a common code in library-internal methods, that can also take language native arguments.

-Functions are intended to support better the use case of maintaining a consistent view for data entities through a logical schema, as mentioned above.
+Functions are intended to better support the use case of maintaining a consistent view for data entities through a logical schema, as mentioned above.
 As such, functions are stored alongside the data itself.
 Functions are also persisted to the AOF file and synchronized from master to replicas.
 Because of that, data loss also implies losing functions stored in the database, so using functions without data persistence or high availability requires special handling that will be presented later on.